 Pour More is a good company if you like having options.
 Instead of just one Scotch of the Month club, they have three!
 The clubs each give you a single 750ml bottle of Scotch each month, along with information on the production technique and history of the whisky.

-The three options are Scotch Explorer ($89 per month), Scotch Enthusiast ($149 per month) and Scotch Connoisseur ($239 per month).
-The more expensive options focus on providing special and more refined whiskeys.
+The three options are Intro (starting at $55 per shipment), Explorer (starting at $89 per shipment), and Enthusiast (starting at $149 per shipment).
+The main difference is the quality of the products, as the higher tiers feature more expensive and rarer bottles of Scotch.
 These are perfect for people who strongly care about quality and like the style of monthly clubs.

 Taster’s Club

 Taster’s Club is another one with multiple Scotch of the Month clubs.
-The first of these is a basic club, which costs $79 per month.
+The first of these is a basic club, which costs $79.99 per month.
 It offers a 750ml bottle from one of the famous whisky regions in Scotland.
-Members are also signed up for a Whisky101 course, which offers information and insight about whisky.
+Members are also signed up for a Whisky 101 course, which offers information and insight about whisky.

-The second club is their Scotch Pro, which currently costs $184 per month.
+The second club is their Scotch Pro, which currently costs $184.99 per month.
 Once again, the club offers more unusual bottles of whisky and ones that are difficult to find.
-Members of this club become part of Whisky101 too, although they get more updates.
+Members of this club become part of Whisky 101 too, although they get more updates.

 The Scotch Malt Whisky Society

 That cost may sound low – but it’s just for membership, not for their Bottle of the Month club.
-You need to be a society member to join the monthly club and the price isn’t specified on the site.
+You need to be a society member to join the monthly club.
+Once you are a member, you simply pay the price for the bottle each month.
+This is always somewhere between $90 and $200.
 Members of the club receive a bottle of ‘Amanda’s Selection’ each month, along with a free bottle after 12 months.

 If the society sounds interesting to you, then it may be worth looking into the club.
 If not, there is no shortage of other options.